 Connect with Ken Lear on LinkedIn for additional leadership and entrepreneurship updates.

-As a person who is established in your career, there’s nothing as rewarding as being a mentor to a younger employee.
+When you are already established in your career, there’s nothing as rewarding as mentoring a younger employee.
 Your experience can pave the way for them to grow in their own careers, and, yes, they can learn from your past mistakes as well.

 Your mentee’s boss can’t read their mind, so help them learn to contribute openly, develop good relationships, and let their supervisor know what tasks and opportunities interest them the most.